Back

 # with no corresponding translations yet.

-If local translations are present and automatically detected:
+If local translations are present and auto-detected:

 Starting upload...